Find a Doctor

 Treatments of enlarged prostate include the use of medications or minimally invasive surgery.

-For an evaluation of your symptoms, or to make an appointment with Dr. Cohen for your urological needs, contact the coordinators at The Center for Bloodless Medicine and Surgery at UPMC.
+For an evaluation of your symptoms, or to make an appointment for your urological needs, contact the coordinators at the UPMC Patient Blood Management Program.

 Call toll-free, 1-877-674-7111, or complete this convenient form.